sebastiandedeyne/sebastiandedeyne.com/content/posts/distraction-less-user-interfaces-delayed-transient-states.md

 date: 2018-07-31
 title: "Distraction-less user interfaces: Delayed transient states"
 categories: ["articles"]
-tags:
+keywords:
   - ux
-  - javascript
+  - JavaScript
-  - vue
+  - Vue.js
 ---

 _This is the first post in a series about removing distractions from an interface to provide a better user experience._